Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Create an environment conducive to sleep

 When you arrive in a new environment, make sure your bedroom is conducive to sleep.
 Use blackout curtains or sleep masks to block outside light if necessary.
 Also, control the room temperature for optimal comfort and use relaxation techniques, such as meditation or deep breathing, to promote restful sleep and faster falling asleep.
-If the room you're sleeping in is warm, try Sheetali Cooling Breathing .
+If it's warm in the room you're sleeping in, try Sheetali's cooling breath .
 It will help regulate your body temperature to fall asleep faster.
 Also, check out all our tips for falling asleep in less than 10 minutes .

 Adopt regular physical activity

-Regular physical activity while on vacation can help regulate your circadian rhythm and make it easier to adjust to changing time zones.
+Engaging in regular physical activity while on vacation can help regulate your circadian rhythm and make it easier to adjust to changing time zones.
 Exercise during the day to stimulate your body and improve your sleep quality at night.
-However, avoid overly intense workouts right before bedtime, as this can have a stimulating effect on your body and make it harder to fall asleep.
+However, avoid overly intense sessions right before bedtime, as this can have a stimulating effect on your body and make it harder to fall asleep.

 Use melatonin supplements